 While interning at the Brookline Interactive Group, Gregory created this tutorial on how to quickly and cheaply create ambisonic files using Reaper and the Ambisonic Toolkit

-Gregory was given the opportunity to talk about his work on interactive music in virtual reality with the Simulation Series in 2019 while I was still at Berklee.
+Gregory was given the opportunity to talk about his work on interactive music in virtual reality with the Simulation Series in 2019 while he was still at Berklee.
 He has been working ever since to bring his visions to reality.

 Starting in the middle of the Covid-19 lockdown, Gregory was hired to work on developing curriculum for the online boot camp at XRTerra.